A beginner's guide to buying bitcoin

 There are a few different options for buying cryptocurrency with CoinFlip:

 Cash - You can use cash to buy cryptocurrency easily, securely, and fast at a CoinFlip ATM.
 To find your closest location, use the ATM Finder on our website.
-All that is required to get started on our machines is a digital wallet (we recommend BRD), a phone number, and as little as $5.
+All that is required to get started on our machines is a crypto wallet and a phone number.

 Credit/ Debit card - You can buy Bitcoin and other cryptocurrencies from the comfort of your own home by using a credit or debit card directly from the CoinFlip website at https://www.coinflip.tech/buy-bitcoin-online.
 Keep in mind that the minimum purchase amount is $50 when buying crypto online with CoinFlip.